 Benjamin Woodard (that’s me) lives in Connecticut and holds an MFA in writing from Vermont College of Fine Arts.
-He is editor-in-chief at Atlas and Alice Literary Magazine and frequently contributes literary criticism to Publishers Weekly, Kenyon Review Online, Words Without Borders, and other venues.
-He teaches English at a handful of colleges and universities, was a Visiting Assistant Professor of Creative Writing at Trinity College, is a member of the National Book Critics Circle, and was a 2017 finalist for SmokeLong Quarterly’s Kathy Fish Fellowship.
-For many years, he served as translations editor at Numéro Cinq, a literary journal run by author Douglas Glover.
+He is a contributing editor at On the Seawall and frequently pens literary criticism for Publishers Weekly, Kenyon Review Online, Words Without Borders, and other venues.
+He teaches English at a handful of colleges and universities, coordinates a university writing center, is a member of the National Book Critics Circle, was a board member for Courtney Maum’s artist retreat The Cabins, and was a 2017 finalist for SmokeLong Quarterly’s Kathy Fish Fellowship.
+For over a decade, he served as editor-in-chief at Atlas and Alice Literary Magazine, and before that, he worked as translations editor at Numéro Cinq, a literary journal run by author Douglas Glover.
 His writing can be found in the anthologies Best Microfiction 2019, Best Microfiction 2021, and Miscellany: Essays by Young(ish) American Voices.
-His fiction has been widely published and was nominated for the 2019 and 2021 editions of Best Small Fictions and Best American Short Stories.
+His fiction has been widely published and was nominated for multiple editions of Best Small Fictions, Best Microfiction, and Best American Short Stories.
 He also co-wrote the award-winning sci-fi feature film, Circuit, which was released in 2009.

-Reach him at ben(dot)j(dot)woodard(at)gmail(dot)com, or on Twitter at @woodardwriter.
+Reach him at ben(dot)j(dot)woodard(at)gmail(dot)com, or on Bluesky at @woodardwriter.

 One reply on “About”